umijs/umi/docs/plugins/api.md

 ### ConfigChangeType

-为 `api.describe()` 提供 config.onChange 的类型，目前包含两种：
+Provide the type of config.onChange for `api.describe ()`, currently contains two types:

-- restart，重启 dev 进程，默认是这个
+- restart, restart the dev process, the default is this
-- regenerateTmpFiles，重新生成临时文件
+- regenerateTmpFiles, regenerate temporary files

 ### EnableBy

-插件的启用方式，包含三种，
+There are three ways to enable the plugin,

 - register
 - config